hoschi/yode/README.md

 destination of truth.
 This is important, because every other tool can still work with files and doesn't need to change anything.
-It also means you can still use features of your text editor which work on files like search/replace, removing files and so on.
+It also means you can still use features of your text editor which work on files like search/replace, removing files from disk and so on.

 The smallest editable container in a text editor is a file.
 But files contain a lot of code, they group some kind of stuff together so you don't get too much files.